-Insightful Blogs on International Development Issues-- World Bank Blogs, Blogs at Worldwatch, Center for Global Development, Global Development (The Guardian), Global Development Professionals Network (The Guardian), The Democracy Report (The Atlantic), Development Channel (Council on Foreign Relations), Democracy Lab (Foreign Policy), Ideas for Development (French Development Agency), Opinion (Overseas Development Institute, UK), Development Horizons (International Food Policy Research Institute), Global Development: Views from the Center (Center for Global Development), Development and Cooperation (Engagement Global), Shaping the Future of Economic Progress (World Economic Forum), Education plus Development (Brookings Institution), Global Development Institute (University of Manchester)
+Insightful Blogs on International Development Issues-- World Bank Blogs, Blogs at Worldwatch, Center for Global Development, Global Development (The Guardian), Working in Development (The Guardian), The Democracy Report (The Atlantic), Development Channel (Council on Foreign Relations), Democracy Lab (Foreign Policy), Ideas for Development (French Development Agency), Opinion (Overseas Development Institute, UK), Development Horizons (International Food Policy Research Institute), Global Development: Views from the Center (Center for Global Development), Development and Cooperation (Engagement Global), Shaping the Future of Economic Progress (World Economic Forum), Education plus Development (Brookings Institution), Global Development Institute (University of Manchester)

 AidData-- "A development